 sub-Q opens the door.
 The first magazine to pay professional rates for interactive fiction, sub-Q brings together established IF creators and literary authors to tell stories that, like the injections the magazine is named for, get under your skin.

-sub-Q publishes new fiction Tuesdays and related content Thursdays at sub-Q.com.
+At sub-Q.com, sub-Q publishes new fiction on the third Tuesday of each month and related content on other Tuesdays.
 Stories are free to read—no registration required.
-Members who do register can rate stories, comment, save favorites, and unlock achievements.
-Premium Members enjoy special features and behind-the-scenes content.
+Members who do register can rate stories, comment and save favorites.
+Premium Members enjoy early access to the month’s content.

 Tory Hoke is a writer, illustrator, and programmer in Los Angeles.
 Her work has appeared in Apex, Drabblecast, and Strange Horizons, where she is also art director.
 Learn more about her publications, portfolio, and projects.